systemg

 config_hint

-Tracks service status, restart counts, and exit codes.
+Tracks service status, restart counts, and exit codes — keyed by service configuration hash, scoped to the project directory.

 Persistence

-Clean shutdown removes sysg.pid and control.sock.
+Clean shutdown removes sysg.pid, control.sock, and config_hint.
 Stale files after crash?
 Run sysg purge.

 See also